donaldpipowitch/how-to-create-a-language-server-and-vscode-extension/README.md

 This will test a search and the cancelation of a search.
 The imported [`prettier` object](packages/core/tests/__fixtures__/search-response.ts) is actually the saved response of a real search request against the API with the search query `'prettier'`.

+## Creating `@donaldpipowitch/vscode-extension-server`

+**TODO**

 ---

+Thank you for reading this article. ♥

+I highly appreciate pull requests for grammar and spelling fixes as I'm not a native speaker as well as pull requests to make the code simpler and more idiomatic.
+Thank you!

+---

+# My own TODOs and notes

 Note: Our `client` package needs to run `"postinstall": "vscode-install"` to generate the correct `vscode` typings needed at build time.
 If you get `''vscode'' has no exported member 'X'.` errors in some of your libs (like `vscode-languageclient`) these libs and your package probably require a different VS Code version.
 In our case we defined `"vscode": "^1.25.0"` in the `"engines"` section of `packages/client/package.json` which is the same used by `vscode-languageclient` at the time I'm writing this.